floragunncom/search-guard-docs/installation.md

 5. Restart Elasticsearch.
 6. Initialise Search Guard by running sgadmin.

-## Get Version of Search Guard that Matched ElasticSearch
+## Get Version of Search Guard that Matches Elasticsearch

 You need to install the Search Guard version that matches your Elasticsearch Version.
 For example, a plugin built for ES 2.3.3 will not run on ES 2.3.4 and vice versa.